zulip/zulip/README.md

 runserver" tool, which will automatically restart the Zulip server whenever you save changes to Python code.

+However, the Zulip queue workers will not automatically restart when you save changes, so you will need to ctrl-C and then restart `run-dev.py` manually if you are testing changes to the queue workers or if a queue worker has crashed.

 Using provision.py without Vagrant
 ----------------------------------